Antidepressant activity of Nyctanthes arbor-tristis in mice

 Improvement in swimming behavior by HT levels was found in our study and a lot of evidences were established which provide a proof of concept showing a decreases in immobility period and increases in swimming behavior with combination of fluoxetine treatment through 5-hydroxytrptamine reuptake mechanism (Page Michelle et al., 1999).
 Our results also showed a same type of effect and may add in a proof of concept evidences demonstrated synergistic and additive action.
 The combined treatment of fluoxetine with N. arbotristis extracts has been evaluated for the first time in our study but the effect of fluoxetine with other plant extracts has been evaluated previously on Annona cherimolia and Agele marmelos (Vazquea et al., 2012).

 The hydroethanol and chloroform extracts both showed a common compound called kaempferol at different peaks (m/z 189 in hydroethanol extract and m/z 191 & 207 in chloroform extract).
 This peak was also reported and compared with pure kaempferol spectra data (Tsujimoto et al., 2013).
 Further, the presence of this compound in our plant was also reported by other researcher (Talakal et al., 2000; Paul et al., 1997; Saxena et al., 2002).
 The hydroethanol extract showed repeated abundance of narigenin (m/z 91 & 291) as in our spectra and compound was confirmed by comparing the spectra (Tsujimoto et al., 2013).
 Similar type of constituent was present in N. arbor-tristis reported by different researchers (Sah et al., 2012; Tripathi et al., 2010).
-Similarly, chloroform extract also showed thioactic acid (α-lipoic acid; m/z 73) having repeated abundance as shown in spectra and compared with the spectra of pure compound as reported by Kusano and Fukushima, (2011).
+Similarly, chloroform extract also showed thioactic acid (alpha-lipoic acid; m/z 73) having repeated abundance as shown in spectra and compared with the spectra of pure compound as reported by Kusano and Fukushima, (2011).

 The anti-depressant like effect in this plant may be due to the presence of narigenin (hydroethanol), thioactic acid (chloroform extract) and kampferol (both extracts) which was also confirmed by other reported studies having antidepressant effect of these constituents (Yi et al., 2014; Yi et al., 2012; Silva et al., 2013).
 Many studies reported to possess antidepressant like effect after administration of these individual active constituents in mice model like oleic acid (Zhang et al., 2009; Jain and Panchagnula, 2003), kaempeferol (Ghasmzadeh and Ghasemzadeh, 2011; Zhang et al., 2014), thioctic acid (Silva et al., 2013; Salzar, 2010), gallic acid (Dhingra and Chhillar, 2012) and naringenin (Zhang et al., 2014).
 They were basically found to have synergistic and additive effect with these plants, the possible mechanism may be due to the generalized increased in the monoaminergic turnover.
 Fluoxetine is selective serotonin reuptake inhibitor facilitates serotonergic neurotransmission.
 No doubt, catecholamine and 5-hydroxytryptamine are implicated in etiology of anxiety and depression, the positive effect of these drugs in TST seems to be due to increased availability of these neurotransmitters at the postsynaptic receptor sites.
 The combined treatment may increases the monoamine levels at postsynaptic sites.

 A growing body of research evidences indicate that besides the depletion of serotonin and catecholamine neurotransmitters, depression could result from various other pathophysiological mechanisms as well like depression may inhibit neurogenesis via modulation of hypothalamic-pituitary-adrenal (HPA) axis and the brain derived neurotrophic factor (BDNF) in the hippo-campus.
 There may be up-regulation of 5-HT1A receptors in the brain (Sapolsky, 2000).
-Another mechanism in the pathophysiology of depression is the activation of innate immunity via mitogen activated protein kinases and nuclear factor-κB (NF-κB) which may leads to increased release of interferon-α and other cytokines affecting metabolism of monoamine neurotransmitters (Xu et al., 2007).
+Another mechanism in the pathophysiology of depression is the activation of innate immunity via mitogen activated protein kinases and nuclear factor-kB (NF-kB) which may leads to increased release of interferon-alpha and other cytokines affecting metabolism of monoamine neurotransmitters (Xu et al., 2007).

 The animal experiments show that physical and psychological stress-induced depressions are accompanied by lowered antioxidant levels and increased oxidative stress in the brain resulting damage of fatty acids and proteins (Cho et al., 2009; Kubera et al., 2011).
 Lipid peroxidation is also one of the factors which decreases the membrane integrity and inhibition of lipid repair enzymes such as lysophosphatidyl choline acyltransferase and fatty acyl-CoA synthetase (Schaller and Graf, 2004).
 Though antioxidant activity of extracts was not determined in the present study, earlier reports indicate that this plant possesses good antioxidant activity (Megashri and Gopal, 2012; Michael et al., 2013; Hussain and Ramteke, 2012).
 The protective effect of hydroethanol extract may not be related to excitatory or inhibitory affects in locomotors function but it may also associated with the modulation of dopaminergic and serotonergic neurotransmission.
 An antioxidant effect of this extract against oxidative stress may be somewhat responsible for its observed neuroprotective effects.
-Recent study reported that the depression may be positively associated with the development of type 2 diabetes mellitus through various inflammatory path-ways such as IL-1β, TNF-α.
+Recent study reported that the depression may be positively associated with the development of type 2 diabetes mellitus through various inflammatory path-ways such as IL-1-beta, TNF-alpha.
 IL-6 may contribute to systemic inflammation, as these cytokines are able to cross the blood-brain barrier and enter into the circulation.
-These mediators have the potential to interact with insulin receptor and induce pancreatic β-cell dysfunction, which leads to the development of diabetes mellitus (Staurt and Baune, 2012).
+These mediators have the potential to interact with insulin receptor and induce pancreatic beta-cell dysfunction, which leads to the development of diabetes mellitus (Staurt and Baune, 2012).

 Conclusion